 - The Original Plan appears to have the best performance, based on the elapsed time per execution.
-However, if you know that one alternative plan is better than the Original Plan, you can create a SQL plan baseline for it.
-This will instruct the Oracle optimizer to pick it over any other choices in the future.
+However, if you know that one alternative plan is better than the Original Plan, you can create a SQL plan baseline

 The preceding example shows that SQL Tuning Advisor found two plans, one in the shared SQL area and one in a SQL tuning set.
 The plan in the shared SQL area is the same as the original plan.